FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_supportTool/t_st_runSupportTool.md

 If the output directory does not exist, the support tool creates it.

-The support tool can run when the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> database in not available, but it cannot collect the following information that is stored in the database:
+The support tool can run when the {{< SecureTransport/componentshortname  >}} database in not available, but it cannot collect the following information that is stored in the database:

 -   Server log
 -   File tracking
 -   Audit log
 -   Server configuration

 During execution, the support tool outputs status messages and a final message that path name of the support information file.
-You can use <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to push the file to another location.
+You can use {{< SecureTransport/componentshortname  >}} to push the file to another location.

 > **Note:**
 >